chirrag03/OCA-OCP-Java-Concepts/Generics & Collections.md

 ### Overriding equals()
 Common uses of the equals() method:

-- Whenever you need to sort or search through a collection of objects, the equals() and hashCode() methods are essential.
+- To sort or search through a collection of objects, the equals() and hashCode() methods are essential.

 - String class has overridden the equals() method (inherited from the class Object), so you could compare two different String objects to see if their contents are equivalent.

 - There is a wrapper class for every kind of primitive.
 The folks who created the Integer class decided that if two different Integer instances both hold the int value 5, they are equal.
 The fact that the value 5 lives in two separate objects doesn't matter.

-- To know if two references are identical, use ==.
+- To know if two object references are identical, use ==.
 But to know if the attributes of the objects themselves (not the references) are equal, use the equals() method.

 For each class you write, you must decide if it makes sense to consider two different instances equal.

 ### What It Means If You Don't Override equals()

+Unless you override equals(), two objects are considered equal only if the two references refer to the same object, since the equals() method in class Object uses only the == operator for comparisons.

 - You won't be able to use those objects as a key in a hashtable
 - You won't get accurate Sets such that there are no conceptual duplicates.

-The equals() method in class Object uses only the == operator for comparisons, so unless you override equals(), two objects are considered equal only if the two references refer to the same object.

-Let's look at what it means to not be able to use an object as a hashtable key.
+**Let's look at what it means to not be able to use an object as a hashtable key.**
 Imagine you have a car (say, John's red Subaru Outback as opposed to Mary's purple Mini).
 Let’s say you add a car instance as the key to the HashMap (along with a corresponding Person object as the value).
-But now what happens when you want to do a search?
-You want to say to the HashMap collection, "Here's the car; now give me the Person object that goes with this car."
+But now what happens when you want to search a Person given a car.
 But now you're in trouble unless you still have a reference to the exact object you used as the key when you added it to the Collection.
 In other words, you can't make an identical Car object and use it for the search.

 **If you want objects of your class to be used as keys for a hashtable (or as elements in any data structure that uses equivalency for searching for—and/or retrieving—an object), then you must override equals() so that two different instances can be considered the same.**